 Carolina Weidinger, b.
 1 July 1820 (Altlerchenfeld, Tom.
 6, fol.
 319), d.
 8 January 1873 (Maria Treu, Tom.
 16, fol.
 131)

 Around 1830 Ferdinand Kimm began squandering away his assets which was obviously caused by minor strokes and kidney problems that weakened his mental capacities.
 He began to buy overpriced junk and gave out bills of exchange to all kinds of people whose intentions were clearly not benevolent.
 Somehow Johann Georg Stauffer had received word that money was easily available on the Laimgrube.
-In November 1830 Kimm was declared bankrupt and in the course of the lawsuit that Stauffer filed at the Vienna civil court against the bankrupt's estate it became apparent that already on 1 April 1830 (against the loud protests of his wife) Kimm had given Stauffer a debt obligation of 4,000 gulden which was collateralized by Kimm's house on the Laimgrube.
-All the creditors who had also received bills of exchange appeared as witnesses in the trial against Kimm's bankrupt estate: he owed Franziska Wellisch, née von Hönigsberg 3,000 gulden, to a Herr Kattner 1,000 gulden, and there were many more people who produced bills signed by Kimm and now filed their legal claims.
+On 30 October 1830, Kimm was declared bankrupt (Wiener Zeitung, 8 Nov 1830, 855), and in the course of the lawsuit, that Stauffer filed at the Vienna civil court against the bankrupt's estate, it became apparent that already on 1 April 1830 (against the loud protests of his wife), Kimm had given Stauffer a debt obligation of 4,000 gulden which was collateralized by Kimm's house on the Laimgrube.
+All the creditors who had also received bills of exchange appeared as witnesses in the trial against Kimm's bankrupt estate: he owed Franziska Wellisch, née von Hönigsberg 3,000 gulden, to a Herr Kattner 1,000 gulden, and there were many more people who produced bills signed by Kimm, and now filed their legal claims.
 The records of the lawsuit give Johann Georg Stauffer as "Zeugenführer", i.e. leader of the witnesses who supported his claims.
 Stauffer's legal representative was Dr. Karl Eckel, Kimm's was Karl Hönig the younger.
 Katharina Kimm claimed that Stauffer had deceived her husband by telling him that he was just signing an obligation as a witness and not as a debtor.
-All of Stauffer's witnesses contradicted Katharina Kimm and thus she could not prove Stauffer's fraudulent intent.
+All of Stauffer's witnesses contradicted Katharina Kimm and thus, she could not prove Stauffer's fraudulent intent.
 The following passage from the summary of the lawsuit provides a telling picture of the events at court.

 Katharina Kimm's testimony shows that, in order to calm down Katharina Kimm, Stauffer already at that time applied the white lie that her husband had only signed as witness and that the statement E in question was given to Katharina Kimm and not her husband to calm her down.
 Regarding question 18. the witness Johann Mayer claims that the fact, that, while Kimm's wife was arguing with Stauffer, Ferdinand Kimm stepped on Stauffer's foot and requested him through signs to leave her alone, points to an agreement between Stauffer and Kimm concerning the appeasement of Katharina Kimm.